dsuryd/dotNetify-Elements/DevApp/server/Docs/Display/Image.md

 ﻿## Image

 The element to display an image.

+The view model property value expects a base-64 data URI, which you can generate from the image data bytes by using the provided extension method _ToBase64Image()_.

 [inset]